gitlabhq/gitlabhq/doc/install/kubernetes/gitlab_omnibus.md

 ## Installing GitLab using the Helm Chart
 > You may see a temporary error message `SchedulerPredicates failed due to PersistentVolumeClaim is not bound` while storage provisions.
 Once the storage provisions, the pods will automatically restart.
 This may take a couple minutes depending on your cloud provider.
 If the error persists, please review the [prerequisites](#prerequisites) to ensure you have enough RAM, CPU, and storage.

-Ensure the GitLab repo has been added and re-initialize Helm:
+Add the GitLab Helm repository and initialize Helm:

 ```bash
 helm repo add gitlab https://charts.gitlab.io